New video series details Redbank Valley history

 “It’s because of them that we get to make this happen,” he said, noting that the society has signed on to be the main sponsor of the first five videos in the 10-video “Time Will Tell: Voices From The Redbank Valley” series.

-The project is also a family affair as Morgan’s mother, Cindy Morgan, is currently president of the historical society and worked with her son on the first video about Hawthorn Pottery, which they plan to release online this coming Wednesday, Oct.
+The project is also a family affair as Morgan’s mother, Cindy Morgan, is currently president of the historical society and worked with her son on the first video about Hawthorn Pottery, which they plan to release online on Wednesday, Oct.
 21.

 Cindy Morgan explained that the videos are based on 10 of the many historical features in the society’s new book, which is currently at the printer and should be available in time for the holidays.